iamkelseyhelms/Algorithms/CoinChange/README.md

 # CS325-Project2
-Group Members: Kelsey Helms, Jay Steingold, Johannes Pikel
+Project Members: Kelsey Helms, Johannes Pikel, Jay Steingold

 This readme is for running the brute force (slow), greedy and dynamic programming algorithms written in Python.